mui/material-ui/ROADMAP.md

 1. Improve performance with `shouldComponentUpdate` and removed inefficient computations.
 1. Standardize API naming and available `prop` convention across the library.
 1. Standardize API callback signature and provide formal documentation.
+1. #2416 TextField as a composable component for various field types.

 ##### Breaking Changes